by Marco Corvaglia

 Now we can start to examine the indisputable connections between the messages given by Clemente and those, subsequent, given in Medjugorje.

-This article continues on the page The First Inspiration of the Medjugorje Messages: Clemente Domínguez [Part 2]
+This article continues on the page An Inspiration of the Medjugorje Messages: Clemente Domínguez [Part 2]